 Sometimes there’s nothing better than thrashing and slamming things around the gym when you need a good burn.
 Battle ropes are notorious for firing muscles head to toe while blasting calories and fat — but they’re not for the faint of heart.
 These 1.5 to 2-inch thick 50-foot ropes generally weigh anywhere from 25 to 50 pounds, and according to a study in the Journal of Strength and Conditioning Research, swinging them for just 10-minutes can burn up to 112 calories.
 It’s no wonder that these no-nonsense tools, which can be found in many commercial and specialty gyms, are a favorite workout among many MMA fighters.

-“Battle ropes are one of the most effective, full-body, 15-minute workouts you can do,” says Max Tapper, ACE-CPT, trainer at The Sports Center at Chelsea Piers in New York City.
+“Battle ropes are one of the most effective, full-body, 15-minute workouts you can do,” says Max Tapper, ACE-CPT, trainer at Chelsea Piers Fitness in New York City.
 “Technically, your legs are always on, squatting or moving, your core strength is being used to stabilize motions and keep you from wavering, and your arms and shoulders are being worked every time you move the ropes.”

 RELATED: 9 Reasons Not to Skip Leg Day